Trails

 Hiking

 From unspoiled beauty at the Bon Secour National Wildlife Refuge to the 28+ miles of trails throughout the Gulf State Park, you have plenty of terrain to hike when visiting Alabama’s beaches.
-Our destination offers unique wildlife and ecosystems that make even the shortest hike one filled with natural wonders rarely seen in other parts of the country.
+Our destination offers unique wildlife and ecosystems that make even the shortest hike filled with natural wonders rarely seen in other parts of the country.

 Birding